Family History Journeys

 It rained heavily today, but the experience for my guest from Canada was truly remarkable.

-Every item under “Why Travel with Tourguidesforyou?
+Every item under “Why Travel with Tourguidesforyou?" was checked off for us.
 We are SO glad we found Martin to plan the tour and be our guide.
 He was able to research the crash; we drove to the site and he explained in detail what had happened.

 Barbara - USA